How can Blockchain revolutionize the Finance Sector?

 Blockchain in financial services can help to decide if the client is safe to trade with or not.

 5. Fund Investment

 With an immutable smart contract, the fund investment companies can retrieve the user’s information quickly.
-If a user denies sharing the information, the access would not be granted.
-The users can also keep a track who uses the information and for what purpose.
+If a user denies sharing the data, access would not be granted.
+The users can also keep track of who uses the information and for what purpose.

-So, blockchain can make the fund investment process more transparent.
-Currently, investing in funds is time-consuming and expensive.
-The existing process involves manual processes using multiple databases.
+So, blockchain in financial services can make the fund investment process more transparent.

 6. Government Expenses